xplshn/pelf/docs/format.md

 - The AppBundle format is designed to be self-contained, requiring no external dependencies for execution in most cases, assuming the necessary tools are embedded or available on the host system.
 - The choice of filesystem (DwarFS or SquashFS) affects the tools included in the `.pbundle_static_tools` section and the runtime behavior.
-- The AppBundle can be customized with flags (e.g., `--pbundle_portableHome`, `--pbundle_extract`) to modify its behavior at runtime, as detailed in the runtime documentation.